PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-06 12:07:23
+Last updated: 2024-04-06 12:07:56
-Random Quote: They'll bend the knee or I'll destroy them.  -  Stannis Baratheon
+Random Quote: When the snows fall and the white winds blow, the lone wolf dies, but the pack survives.  -  Eddard Stark